Wantō (湾刀): Early Curved Japanese Swords

 These swords were quite short, in between 40 and 50 cm blade length on average and no swords exceeded 60 cm with the longest example at 58 cm.

-more then one hundred specimens shows curvature and about 22 show a sori more than 0,5 cm deep, ten of them even a curvature between one and two centimeters, although straigh examples along the blade existed as well.
+On the other hand, they usually sport a strong curvature; more then one hundred specimens shows curvature and about 22 show a sori more than 0,5 cm deep, ten of them even a curvature between one and two centimeters, although straigh examples along the blade existed as well.

 This curvature in fact might look odd to the untrained eye, because it is emphasized along the hilt, and this tsuka-sori concerns especially early examples.